davestewart/davestewart-content/content/blog/programming/nuxt-auto-import/index.md

 preview: true
 date: 2024-05-21
 media:
+  featured: ./images/featured.png
   thumbnail: ./images/thumbnail.png
-  featured: ./images/featured.png
+  opengraph: ./images/opengraph.png
 ---

 # Getting a grip on Nuxt's auto-import functionality

 ## Intro

 One of Nuxt 3's stand-out features is its [auto-import](https://nuxt.com/docs/guide/concepts/auto-imports) functionality which promises to reduce developer friction by removing the burden of managing imports, and even having to worry about the source of any particular dependency!

-But is auto-importing suitable for every project, and is out-of-sight, out-of-mind always the best policy?

-In this article I'm going to present the case that whilst auto-imports are appealing in smaller projects, the larger the project, the more their value is outweighed by the lack of visibility on _where_ a piece of code came from, and its relationship to other project entities.
+But perhaps you – like me – find the auto-import experience to be poor, with any supposed time saved eclipsed by new problems such as poor IDE integration, difficulty locating files, or understanding your application structure.

+I wanted to get to the bottom of this paradox so after my original complaint in my [Nuxt Layers article](https://davestewart.co.uk/blog/nuxt-layers/), I decided to spend some time getting to know auto-import; when it was useful, when less so, and what workarounds there might be.

-I've tried to keep the article as short as I can, but there's actually quite a lot to cover.
+I've tried to keep the article as short as I can, but there's quite a lot to cover!

 <NavToc level="2"
         type="list"